 TVMWD is a member of the ACWA/JPIA, a risk-pooling, self-insurance authority, created under provisions of California Government Code Sections 6500 et seq.
 The purpose of ACWA/JPIA is to arrange and administer programs of insurance for the pooling of self-insured losses and to purchase excess insurance coverage.
 Members of ACWA/JPIA share the costs of professional risk management, claims administration and excess insurance.
-TVMWD participates in the property, liability, and worker's compensation programs of ACWA/JPIA as follows:
+TVMWD participates in the property, liability and worker's compensation programs of ACWA/JPIA as follows:

-Property Loss: Insured up to replacement value with a \$25,000 deductible for buildings, personal property, fixed equipment and catastrophic coverage.
-The deductible on mobile equipment is \$2,500.
-The deductible on vehicles is \$2,500.
-The deductibles for boiler and machinery equipment vary based on property type.
-The pooled layer is up to \$100,000 per occurrence and excess insurance coverage has been purchased up to \$150 million.
+Property: Insured up to replacement value.
+Includes Boiler and Machinery, Mechanical, Electrical and Pressure Equipment, Vehicles, Mobile Equipment and Watercraft.
+The pooled layer is up to \$100,000 per occurrence and excess insurance coverage up to \$500 million.

-General Liability: The pooled layer is up to \$5 million per occurrence and excess insurance coverage has been purchased up to \$60 million.
+General, Auto and Public Officials: The pooled layer is up to \$5 million per occurrence and excess insurance coverage of up to \$55 million.

-Workers Compensation: The pooled layer is up to \$2 million per occurrence and excess insurance coverage has been purchased for \$2 million to statutory employer's liability.
+Workers' Compensation: The pooled layer is up to \$2 million per occurrence and excess insurance coverage up to \$4 million.